-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

-- Overall, we rate Air Force Times Least Biased based on balanced news reporting and High for factual reporting due to proper sourcing of information.
+- Overall, we rate Air Force Times as Least Biased based on balanced news reporting and High for factual reporting due to proper sourcing of information.

 Factual Reporting: HIGH

 Founded in 1947, Air Force Times is a part of the Sightline Media Group, formerly known as the Army Times Publishing Company, which first published Army Times in 1940.
 Sightline Media Group also publishes The Military Times group, which comprises four bimonthly newspapers.
-These are: Army Times (founded 1940), Navy Times (founded 1951), Air Force Times (founded 1947), and Marine Corps Times.
+These are Army Times (founded 1940), Navy Times (founded 1951), Air Force Times (founded 1947), and Marine Corps Times.
 Please note that these are not US government publications.
 The Executive Editor of Air Force Times is Andrew Tilghman.

-The Air Force Times provides news and information, daily newsletters, video content and podcasts to the U.S. military community.
+The Air Force Times provides news and information, daily newsletters, video content, and podcasts to the U.S. military community.

 Funded by / Ownership

-Air Force Times is owned by Sightline Media Group, which was formerly owned by Gannett Company, which is best known for its flagship national newspaper USA Today.
+Air Force Times is owned by Sightline Media Group, formerly owned by Gannett Company, which is best known for its flagship national newspaper USA Today.
 Currently, Sightline Media Group is owned by Regent, L.P.
 Regent is a private equity firm based in Los Angeles/California.
 Air Force Times is funded through advertising and subscription fees.

 Analysis / Bias

 Overall, we rate Air Force Times Least Biased based on balanced news reporting and High for factual reporting due to proper sourcing of information.
-(M. Huitsing 4/18/2019)
+(M. Huitsing 4/18/2019) Updated (10/06/2023)